 “These effects can have cascading effects,” says Thierry.
 “A child who is perceived as being nice in an adult’s first impression is likely to be treated more positively by adults and given preferential treatment.
 Then the child will behave in line with these expectations.

-“We can look at that as a self-fulfilling prophecy,” she says.
+“We can look at that as a self-fulfilling prophesy,” she says.

 The researchers urge adults to be mindful of their initial facial biases and to refrain from making instant judgments of children based solely on facial cues.